 2. Safely House Your Vehicle

 If you don’t have space in your garage to house your classic ride, you'll need to find another suitable option, including a storage facility.
 Actually, your garage may not be the ideal location to house your vintage car, anyway, as it will be constantly exposed to the elements.
 With that in mind, scour some online reviews and make it a point to visit several nearby car storage locations.

 Ideally, you want to find a clean, dark and dry space to store your vehicle.
-Then, once you find a suitable facility, you'll want to prep your vintage car, particularly if you plan to house it there for some time.
+Then, once you find a suitable facility, you'll want to prep your vintage car, particularly In this case, you can check out Auto Vault Storage. if you plan to house it there for some time.

 For example, place it on jack stands, as this will relieve the weight of the car from the suspension and tires.
 Or, if you plan on taking your car out frequently for a drive, add a layer of plywood under the tires to prevent ground rot, particularly if the storage facility has a stone floor.

 3. Know How to Fix a Scratch or Blemish

 Despite your best efforts and intentions, your luxury classic car is bound to get scratched or dinged up at some point.
 While looking at these eyesores might make you feel queasy, there are a number of ways to fix them.
 If your classic was built between the 1920s and 1940s, it will likely be coated with enamel or acrylic lacquer.